Monkeybrain73/arrowbarrels/README.md

 The Arrow Barrels mod adds specialized storage barrels to Vintage Story that can only hold arrows.
 Barrels visually change their shape depending on how full they are, providing an at-a-glance indication of stored arrows.

+The mod have been extended to include barrels for storing other items:  Spears and Sticks

 ## Features
 - Dedicated storage for arrows only (any arrow type).
 - Barrels update their appearance dynamically as arrows are added or removed.